mkinteh2012-glitch/Platformer_makeyourownconsole/README.md

 4. Console
 The console is povered by a mini PC and put is a case layout it hase foam for protection and holes can be cut in the case it hase speakers and everything needed

-TIME BREAKDOWN: Game: 13h via hackatime Controller 14h via journal launcher 8 via hackatime Console 18 via journal Total: 53h x 5 = $265
+TIME BREAKDOWN: Game: 13h via hackatime Controller 14h via journal launcher 8 via hackatime Console 27 via journal Total: 60hx 5 = 300